 At the Falls

-Bosumarne Falls drops into a natural rock amphitheater — an enclosed space that feels more secluded than the relatively short approach would suggest.
-The surrounding rock provides natural spots to sit, eat, and take in the scene without feeling like you're perched awkwardly on the edge of something.
-You can get close to the base for the full sensory experience of the spray and sound, or pull back for a wider view that includes the forest framing the falls.
+Bosumarne Falls drops into a natural rock amphitheater, which gives the destination a sheltered, enclosed feel that's distinct from waterfalls that simply spill into an open streambed.
+The surrounding rock provides natural spots to sit, eat, and take in the scene without feeling like you're crowding the viewpoint.
+You can get close to the base for the full sensory experience — the spray, the sound, the cold air the falling water pushes outward — or pull back for a wider view that includes the forest framing the falls.

-The pool at the base is clear and visually inviting, but cold.
-Some visitors wade in during warmer summer days, but it's not the kind of swimming hole that encourages extended dips.
+The pool at the base stays cold year-round given its mountain watershed source.
+Some visitors wade in during summer, but it's not the kind of swimming hole that invites a long soak.

 Recommended gear for this trail